cloudfoundry-attic/hm9000/README.md

 - `analyzer_timeout_in_heartbeats`:  The timeout in heartbeat units for each analyzer invocation.
 If an invocation of the analyzer takes longer than this the `hm9000 analyze --poll` command will fail.
 Set to 10.

+- `number_of_crashes_before_backoff_begins`: When an instance crashes HM9000 immediately restarts it.
+If, however, the number of crashes exceeds this number HM9000 will apply an increasing delay to the restart.

+- `starting_backoff_delay_in_heartbeats`: The initial delay (in heartbeat units) to apply to the restart message once an instance crashes more than `number_of_crashes_before_backoff_begins` times.

+- `maximum_backoff_delay_in_heartbeats`: The restart delay associated with crashes doubles with each crash but is not allowed to exceed this value (in heartbeat units).

+- `metrics_server_port`: The port on which to serve /varz metrics.
+If set to 0 a random available port will be chosen.

+- `metrics_server_user`: The username that must be used to authenticate with /varz.
+If set to "" a random username will be generated.

+- `metrics_server_password`: The password that must be used to authenticate with /varz.
+If set to "" a random password will be generated.

 - `nats.host`: The NATS host.
 Set by BOSH.

 - `nats.port`: The NATS host.
 Set by BOSH.